txt/plm19/doc/memory.md

 	- But, if garbage collection is being performed because the system is low on memory, there may not be enough added space to do the marking traversal itself

-Mark and sweel can an take a ling time, during which time, whole program/computer freezes. iWe need generational Garbage Collection
+Mark and sweep can an take a ling time, during which time, whole program/computer freezes.
+We need generational Garbage Collection

-## Generational Garabge Colelction
+## Generational Garbage Collection

-- Huerisitc: trash dies early
+- Heuristic: trash dies early
-- Place new objects in eden where fast garbgage collectors run, very often.
+- Place new objects in eden where fast garbage collectors run, very often.
 	- See compacting garbage collection , below
 - Objects that survive N collections get promoted to next generation
 	- That has better, but slower, collectors that are  run less often.